 Transporting a kayak in London can be a pain.
 Actually, who are we kidding?
 Unless you happen to live right next to the water, it’s going to be an enormous hassle.
 We’ve got visions of you and Clive the Kayak squeezed into the corner of a tube carriage with 50 angry commuters.
 Never mind on the way home, whilst Clive drips canal water on Mr Investment Banker’s best pair of bruges.
 His lunch meeting isn’t going to go well.

 But, aside from the impracticalities, you might not even own a kayak yet.
 This might be your first foray into the world of paddling – excellent.
 We completely approve of your idea to give kayaking a try in a safe and fun environment before taking the plunge and committing to paddling life.
 After all, a kayak is for life, not just for Christmas.

 Luckily for you there are loads of places you can dip your toe, wet your appetite and make a splash into the world of kayaking in London.
 All puns completely intentional.
 Let’s get started.

 There are a huge number of kayaking companies in London, ready to take you out on the water – whether it’s your first time or not.
 In fact most of them have a company name with a combination of the words ‘kayak’, ‘London’ and something else.
 Kayaking London do tours of the Thames, like kayaking to Big Ben by night.
-The London Kayak Company do a variety of trips too, as do London Kayak Tours… For a more general look at paddlesports in the London area, Canoe London have a directory of clubs, trips and courses.
+The London Kayak Company do a variety of trips too… For a more general look at paddlesports in the London area, Canoe London have a directory of clubs, trips and courses.

 Tempted to kayak beyond the waterways of London?
 Take a look at our kayaking holidays across the world, from long weekends, to multi-day expeditions.
 Or hunting for more London Adventures?
 We’ve got you covered.